‘Mad Pooper’ Eludes Cops, But Fertilizes Social Media: Female Jogger Squats, Defecates On Lawns

-A bizarre crime is taking place on the sidewalks and lawns of a quiet neighborhood in Colorado Springs.
+A bizarre crime has occurred on the sidewalks and lawns of a quiet neighborhood in Colorado Springs.
 Witnesses have seen a female jogger abruptly stop along her jogging route, squat, and literally defecate on the well-manicured lawns and chiseled sidewalks of the suburbs.
 She has been eyed about once a week with her pants down around her ankles and leaving a very bizarre calling card.

 Police are at a loss because they don’t know who she is and neither do the folks in the neighborhood she runs through, according to CBS local news.
-The Budde family managed to take a video of this female jogger and they posted it online.
+The Budde family managed to take a video of this female jogger, and they posted it online.
 That YouTube video is seen below at the end of the article.

 Social media is already on this case with alternative nicknames for this woman.
-Twitter user, Mike Schmitt, offers his favorite nickname for the Mad Pooper — “Mine so far is Charmin Sandiego.”
-Others simply asked “What is wrong with this woman,” like Valeria Vining, a Twitter user.
+Twitter user, Mike Schmitt, offers his favorite nickname for the Mad Pooper, tweeting “Mine so far is Charmin Sandiego.”
+Others simply asked, “What is wrong with this woman,” like Valeria Vining, a Twitter user.
 A Huffington Post article suggests, “At least this runner brings her own paper and does her serial crapping on the ground ― and not on cars, inside cars or on a train platform.”

 Folks online were quick to comment about the napkins she carries, and credit the woman for at least attempting to keep her undercarriage clean.
 Lisa Gutierrez writes, “At least she carries her own napkins.”

-This started out as a local story, but now it has gone nationwide in headlines.
+This started out as a local story, but now it has gone nationwide in the headlines.
 Will this woman be brazen enough to attempt this again?
 This is one of the many questions swirling around the social media sites today.
-From Twitter users commenting that this was a great story to talk about at work all day, to people attempting to put a theory to the mystery, such as “revenge pooping,” as suggested on Unofficial Networks.
+From Twitter users commenting that this was a great story to talk about at work all day to people attempting to offer a theory about the mystery, such as “revenge pooping,” as suggested on Unofficial Networks.

 What is wrong with this woman?//A ‘Mad Pooper’ is on the run in Colorado, and police are on her tail https://t.co/JU76Avv5ux